orblivion/desert-atlas/README.md

 * Protomaps demo.py - Not sure!
 It's not on github, I got it from their website when I first extracted data.
 But I changed it a lot, so I think it's effectively trivial at this point.
 * Powerbox Proxy (for Sandstorm) - Apache 2
     * Including `assets/js/powerbox-helper.js`.
 It's built using typescript from a file in the Powerbox repo.

+* TODO - Whatever I vacuum up from Debian (via Qubes)!
+And which version.
+* TODO - Merge from description.md into this.
+Link from there to here since it's a bit off-topic there.